donbowen/Patent-Text-Variables/README.md

 ## Code to obtain and use patent text

 The `code` folder includes code to
-- Download all google patent pages
+- Download all google patent pages.
 - Parse the _**descriptions**_ sections of patent text in those webpages into "bags of words" and then clean them.
+We use descriptions to avoid legalese in the claims section. _Note: Google does not cleanly separate the abstract, claims, and description sections, so all three sections are included for such patents.
-- Construct textual variables at the patent level
+- Construct textual variables at the patent level.
 - Convert patent level variables into group-time variables (e.g. firm-year, state-year, MSA-quarter), especially where stocking is important.

 This code is designed to make it easy to update annually and easy to add additional variable definitions, and we will push changes to the key "parsing" and "update_bags" functions if Google updates their HTML.